CK92149/ESP32-Pick-to-light-system/README.md

 initial setup:

 make sure each device has the correct product name ("<ProductName>") as described on the google sheet.

+It is recomended to use 3 esp32 devices named; product_1, product_2 and product_3 for testing with the provided sheet example.

 How it works: